Mike Colter: Career

 In 2014, Colter began portraying the role of Agent Jameson Locke in the Halo franchise.
 Colter starred in the series Halo: Nightfall and provided the motion capture for Locke in Halo 5: Guardians, with Ike Amadi voicing the character.

-He also co-starred as Luke Cage / Carl Lucas in Jessica Jones on Netflix.
+Colter co-starred as Luke Cage / Carl Lucas in Jessica Jones on Netflix.
 The first season was released online on November 20, 2015.
 This was followed by a solo series, Luke Cage, with the first season being released on September 30, 2016.
 The second season release followed on June 22, 2018.
 In between the two seasons, Colter also appeared as Cage in The Defenders.

-He also starred in the 2018 alien invasion film Extinction.
+Colter starred in the 2018 alien invasion film Extinction.

 Colter was announced as the male lead in the CBS drama pilot, Evil as David Acosta, a Catholic seminarian who assesses unexplained phenomena for supernatural or scientific explanations.

 In 2020, Colter starred in the Netflix anthology series Social Distance.

 In 2023, Colter and Gerard Butler starred in the film Plane by Lionsgate Play.
+Colter was expected to headline a sequel titled Ship, but the film was cancelled before production commenced.

+Colter reprised his role as Luke Cage in the second season finale of the Marvel Studios' Disney+ series Daredevil: Born Again and is set to return in the third season.